 The ‘Print PDF’ function creates a formatted PDF document for the page content currently being viewed.
 This can then be saved by the user in their electronic file system, printed off, or emailed to colleagues who may be interested in the content.

-The powerful search engine provided on SteelConstruction.info is Google Site Search, which should be familiar to most users.
+The powerful search engine provided on SteelConstruction.info is Google Custom Search, which should be familiar to most users.
 Users may search for individual words, complete phrases or a random collection of relevant words.
 Google Site Search then searches all page content on the website and also the linked PDFs, and presents the results in order of priority in the normal, familiar Google format.

 This is a list of current hot topics that link to the most popular articles covering the subjects in question.
 Also included in this list is a link to the Steel construction news page, which contains recent news items, project reports and magazine supplements.